-Reconnect helps more than 7,700 young people each year to improve their relationships with their family, stay at school and to participate in their local community.
+Reconnect helps around 7,900 young people each year to improve their relationships with their family, stay at school and to participate in their local community.

 Reconnect services provide counselling, group work, mediation and practical support to the whole family, to help break the cycle of homelessness.
 Reconnect providers also purchase other services to meet the individual needs of clients, such as specialised mental health services.